I Want To...

 - The Andrew Watson Sellards Fund allows a modest amount of money for "the purpose of providing traveling scholarships or fellowships" for medical students for travel to "Latin America or, perhaps, at times, to the Orient, especially the Philippines.
 Occasionally, a reconnaissance expedition may be made to the Southern United States, particularly Florida, New Orleans, Texas or California."
 This wording is a direct quote from the bequest.
 Travel is limited to the areas indicated and there must be a constructive project in medicine as the primary reason for travel.
 This support is limited to $750.

 - Student Research Travel funds are available to support registration and travel for students who are presenting their research at meetings.
-Up to $375 is available, with these funds expected to be matched or exceeded by the department where the research was conducted.
+Students may receive up to $350 and these funds are expected to be matched or exceeded by the department where the research was conducted.

-If you have an interest in using one of these funds for travel, please e-mail Dr. Koenig with the details of your travel or stop by during his walk-in hours (Wednesdays, 13:00 - 15:00).
-Please note the Sellards Fund can only be used once during your medical school training.
+If you have an interest in using one of these funds for travel, please e-mail Dr. Koenig with the details of your travel or stop by the Office of Student Affairs during his walk-in hours (Wednesdays, 1:00PM - 3:00PM).
+Please note, the Sellards Fund can only be used once during your medical school training.
 The Student Research Travel support, subject to availability of funds, may be used only once per academic year.
 Students must provide original receipts that will be reimbursed up to the amount allotted.